-The detailed evolution of the millisecond magnetar flux with time is reported in Figure~\ref{fluxvstime_O4} for O4 and in Figure \ref{fluxvstime_O5} for O5.
-For the next generation of GW interferometers, the same Figure is provided in Figure \ref{fluxvstime_ETtriangle} for ET alone in a triangle configuration, and in Figure \ref{fluxvstime_ET_CE} for ET along with CE.
+The detailed evolution of the millisecond magnetar flux with time is reported in Fig.~\ref{fluxvstime_O4} for O4 and in Fig. \ref{fluxvstime_O5} for O5.
+For the next generation of GW interferometers, the same figure is provided in Fig. \ref{fluxvstime_ETtriangle} for ET alone in a triangle configuration, and in Fig. \ref{fluxvstime_ET_CE} for ET along with CE.